floragunncom/search-guard-docs/_content/_docs_signals/rest_api_watch_unacknowledge_and_get.md

 order: 700
 layout: docs
 edition: community
 description: The Signals Alerting for Elasticsearch API provides an endpoint for un-acknowledging a watch to move it back to the initial state.
-New watch state is also returned by request.
+The new watch state is also returned by the request.

 ---